 My best friend owned Soundwave (and Buzzsaw) and whenever I visited I’d ask to look at him.
 “Do you want to watch some cartoons?” he’d ask.
 “Nah, I’m good,” I’d reply, marvelling at cassette-mode Buzzsaw fitting into Soundwave’s chest.
 His batteries became his weapons, for goodness’ sake!

 Sadly, though, I never got Soundwave.
 Or any of the Spy Cassettes.
-For Christmas, in 1985, I got the Transformers annual and that set of three Ladybird books/cassettes.
+For Christmas, in 1985, I got the set of three Ladybird books/cassettes.
 I got real cassettes but not the fiddly little transformable ones I wanted.
 (Not that I was ungrateful, I loved those Ladybird stories!)